DataDog/documentation/content/en/synthetics/guide/identify_synthetics_bots.md

 Some parts of your systems may not be available to robots without the appropriate identification.
 You may also want to avoid collecting analytics from Datadog robots.

-Try a combination of the following methods across your Synthetic test configurations to detect Datadog's Synthetic Monitoring robots.
+Try a combination of the following methods to detect Datadog's Synthetic Monitoring robots.

 ## IP addresses